reidjs/complete-node-bootcamp/README.md

 ## MVC Architecture
-controllers are application logic models are business logic views are presentation logic
+controllers are application logic

+models are business logic

+views are presentation logic
-  - not part of the backend api so much
+  - views are not generally part of the backend api

 request -> routers (/tours, /users, etc) -> handler fn (controller) -> models (eg retrieve from DB, or create new one) -> response

-application logic vs business logic
+### application logic vs business logic
 ### application logic
 only concerned with app implementation
  - managing requests and responses